Mohanavadivel-git/caasworkshop/workstation-setup.md

 At a high level, these set up instructions will install Vagrant and VirtualBox on your workstation which will be used to run a virtual machine (VM).
 During the workshop, you will be working from the VM to complete the exercises.

 ### Install Software on Workstation
-- Ensure that you workstation meets the minimal requirement of **4 CPU cores and 8GB of RAM**.
+- Ensure that your workstation meets the minimal requirement of **4 CPU cores and 8GB of RAM**.
 - Install the following software on your workstation.
   - Text editor of your choice, such as Notepad++, Eclipse, IntelliJ, [Visual Studio Code](https://code.visualstudio.com/), etc...
   - [Git](https://git-scm.com/downloads)